 China's hottest spot, and its coldest: they're both here in Turpan.
-That's the Uighur name; the Turkic is Turfan; they both mean "lowland".
-So while we're at it, this is China's lowest spot.
+That's the Uighur name; the Turkic is Turfan, which is the usual English transliteration.
+They both mean "lowland," alluding to the Turpan Depression, at its lowest point about 500 feet below sea level.

 The route passes through a gap at the eastern side of the Tian Shan.